 In southwestern Ohio, Council on Aging uses Title III funds to advocate for older adults and help them remain within their own homes and communities.
-Money goes to senior centers and organizations who provide services such as transportation, congregate meals, caregiver support, legal help, and wellness education.
-COA also combines Title III dollars with state funds and county tax levies to provide home care services to seniors who are not eligible for PASSPORT.
+Money goes to senior centers and service organizations that provide services such as transporation, congregate meals, caregiver support, legal help, and wellness education.
+COA also leverages Title III dollars with state funds and county tax levies to provide home care services to seniors who are not eligible for PASSPORT (Medicaid).

 Title III consists of: